sheikhfarhan/VPS-Setup-for-WP-Windows/README.md

 ## Part 5 - Installing a Control Panel

-We have a few choices - Cloudpanel, HestiaCP, Webadmin etc..\
+We have a few choices - CloudPanel, HestiaCP, Webadmin etc..\
-Here I am documenting the steps I take for using Cloudpanel for the WordPress installation
+Here I am documenting the steps I take for using CloudPanel for the WordPress installation

  #### :arrow_right_hook: Install CloudPanel
  ```